Odin-SMR/qsmr/Settings/q_fields.rst

    pre-calculating absorption lookup tables.

 SIDEBAND_LEAKAGE
-   To be defined ...
+   A scalar.
+Relative contribution of the sideband.
+So far the sideband leakage is assumed to be flat over each frequency band.

 STOP_DX
    OEM stop criterion.
 The iteration is halted when the change in x is < stop_dx.
 Eq.
 5.29 in the book by Rodgers is followed, but a normalisation with the length of x is applied.
-This means that STOP_DX should in general be in the order of 0.01 (and not change of the state vector is expanded).
+This means that STOP_DX should in general be in the order of 0.01 (and not change with the length of the state vector).

 REFRACTION_DO
    A boolean.
 Determines if refraction is considered or not by the forward